Facel3ssR0nin/l10n-xml-values-comparator/README.md

 ### ExecuteMerge
-Used to merge all xml separate files from specific path into one .xml This can be used, for example, if all strings in android/ios project are splitted into a lot of separated xmls
+Used to merge all xml separate files from specific path into one .xml This can be used, for example, if all strings in android/ios project are splitted into a lot of separated xmls (To combine all separated android xmls into one xml, or the same for ios)

 ### Execute Comparator
 Used to compare key values between xml1 and xml2.